stingraze/retrobrowse/README.md

 I have not personally tested it, but it is under windows directory.
 (8/6/2024: deleted as it is now index.php on root directory of this repository)

 Update: 8/6/2024 11:43PM JST:
-I have made the C:Amie's edited version and mine the same (index.php) You will need .htaccess for user authentication in this Ver.
-0.11.
+I have made the C:Amie's edited version and mine mostly the same (index.php).

+You will need .htaccess for user authentication in this Ver.
+0.11.1 (My updated version using C:Amie's 0.11)

 Tested to work on PHP 8.0 & PHP 8.3.9 on Ubuntu 20.04